You Don't Need All the Answers to Help

 When You Speak

-- use a calm, open, and caring tone and let them know you care
+- use a calm, caring tone

 - give concrete examples of your concerns